rcompos/kubespray-and-pray/README.md

     `$ cd ~/kubespray-and-pray`
     `$ ansible-playbook dashboard-permissive.yml`

-2. Access dashboard with url.
+2. From web browser, access dashboard with following url.
 Use dashboard_port from previous command.
+When prompted to login, choose _Skip_.

     _https://master\_ip:dashboard\_port_